zsombi/libcomp/README.md

-# Component Programming Library - CPL
+# Component Programming Library - ComP

 The library is a header-only c++ library, which contains signals, slots and properties.